I already modified my mortgage, but because of new circumstances I am late again. Must I Short Sale my home now?

 • Homeowners who fell out of a permanent HAMP modification due to missed payments.

-If you are currently in foreclosure or in danger of falling into foreclosure, and you have any questions, please call (516) 858-2620 to speak with a Foreclosure Defense Attorney!
+If you are currently in foreclosure or in danger of falling into foreclosure, and you have any questions, please call the Law Firm of Vaughn, Weber & Prakope, PLLC at (516) 858-2620 to speak with a Foreclosure Defense Attorney!

 This, and additional information can be found at www.makinghomeaffordable.gov.

 Recently we have experienced an increase in the number of our clients receiving loan modifications.
 These modifications are both HAMP and In-House, temporary and permanent.
 The cause is unknown but for our clients, it doesn’t matter why.
 They are just grateful that it is happening.
 As the foreclosure world is still in shock with the announcement of the impending closing of Steven J. Baum, P.C., the increase in loan modifications is a good sign for distressed homeowners.
 There was never as good a time to defend against foreclosure litigation.
 Hopefully the new year will bring more of the same.
 These modifications are not good for everybody however.
 Each modification should be reviewed with an attorney to decide if the terms of the modification are right for your situation.
-If you are currently in foreclosure or in danger of falling into foreclosure, and you have any questions, please call (516) 858-2620 to speak with a Foreclosure Attorney!
+If you are currently in foreclosure or in danger of falling into foreclosure, and you have any questions, please call the Law Firm of Vaughn, Weber & Prakope, PLLC at (516) 858-2620 to speak with a Foreclosure Attorney!

 A recent Washington Independent article states that Black homeowners are roughly 50 percent less likely than whites to receive a mortgage modification under the largest of the administration’s anti-foreclosure programs.
 The article states that “…just 24 percent of black respondents eligible for mortgage modifications under the HAMP have received one, according to a survey conducted over the last two months by the National Community Reinvestment Coalition, an advocacy group.
 By contrast, roughly 36 percent of HAMP-eligible whites benefited from a modification under the program.”